Nine Lyric Poets

 In most Greek sources the word melikos (from melos, "song") is used to refer to these poets, but the variant lyrikos (from lyra, "lyre") became the regular form in both Latin (as lyricus) and in modern languages.
 The ancient scholars defined the genre on the basis of the musical accompaniment, not the content.
 Thus, some types of poetry which would be included under the label "lyric poetry" in modern criticism, are excluded—namely, the elegy and iambus which were performed with flutes.

 The Nine Lyric Poets are traditionally divided among those who primarily composed choral verses, and those who composed monodic verses.
 This division is contested by some modern scholars.

-Antipater of Thessalonica proposes an alternative canon of nine female poets.
+Antipater of Thessalonica proposes an alternative canon of nine female poets, which are: Praxilla, Moero, Anyte, Sappho, Erinna, Telesilla, Corinna, Nossis, and Myrtis.